-PART 17-RATINGS
+PART 18-RATINGS

 The Series 2009 Bonds are rated "AAA" by Standard & Poor's and "AA-" by Fitch.
+In addition, the Series 2009C Bonds have a short-term rating of "F1+" from Fitch.
 An explanation of the significance of such rating should be obtained from the rating agency furnishing the same.
 There is no assurance that such rating will prevail for any given period of time or that it will not be changed or withdrawn by such rating agency if, in its judgment, circumstances so warrant.
 Any downward revision or withdrawal of such rating may have an adverse effect on the market price of the Series 2009 Bonds.

-PART 18-CONTINUING DISCLOSURE
+PART 19-CONTINUING DISCLOSURE